deanwampler/spark-scala-tutorial/tutorial/README.md

 ## For more about Typesafe:

 * See [Typesafe Activator](http://typesafe.com/activator) to find other Activator templates.
-* See [Typesafe Reactive Big Data](http://typesafe.com/reactive-big-data) for more information about our products and services around Big Data.
+* See [Typesafe Reactive Big Data](http://typesafe.com/reactive-big-data) for more information about our products and services around Spark and Big Data.
 * See [Typesafe](http://typesafe.com) for information about our other products and services.

 ## Final Thoughts